isomerpages/nyp-sirs/index.md

       image: /images/images-2021/Home-Highlights-WS-PBG.jpg
       alt: Pivoting for Business Growth
   - infopic:
+      title: Holistic Wellness for a Resilient You
+      description: Become more productive and inject positive vibes into your workplace to foster better relationships with colleagues, business partners and customers.
+      button: More about this workshop
+      url: digital-programmes/mc-ws/wellness
+      image: /images/images-2021/Home-Highlights-WS-Wellness.png
+      alt: Image alt text
+  - infopic:
       title: "Transacting Safely with Standards: Anti-scam Updates to TR 76 "
       description: Enterprise Singapore has announced the revision to TR 76 to help e-retailers & e-marketplaces improve their online transaction processes